Social Democratic Party of Croatia

-The Social Democratic Party of Croatia (Socijaldemokratska partija Hrvatske, SDP) is a social-democratic political party in Croatia.
+The Social Democratic Party of Croatia (Socijaldemokratska partija Hrvatske, SDP) is a social democratic political party in Croatia.
 The SDP is anti-fascist, progressive, and strongly pro-European.
-The SDP was formed in 1990 as the successor of the League of Communists of Croatia, Croatian branch of the League of Communists of Yugoslavia, which had governed Croatia within the Yugoslav federation since World War II.
+The SDP was formed in 1990 as the successor of the League of Communists of Croatia, the Croatian branch of the League of Communists of Yugoslavia, which had governed Croatia within the Socialist Federal Republic of Yugoslavia since World War II.

 The party first won the elections in 2000 and formed a coalition government headed by Ivica Račan.
 After losing the 2003 general election, the party remained in opposition for eight years.
 In the 2011 parliamentary election, SDP won 61 out of 151 seats in the Croatian Parliament, and managed to form the 12th Croatian Government under Zoran Milanović with its partners from the Kukuriku coalition.
 After SDP and its coalition partners failed to achieve an agreement on forming a new government following the 2015 general election, the party returned to the opposition.
 Former SDP member and presidential candidate Ivo Josipović served as the third President of Croatia from 2010 to 2015.
 Another SDP member, Neven Mimica was the European Commissioner for International Cooperation and Development at the Juncker Commission.

 The SDP is a member of the Party of European Socialists (PES), Progressive Alliance of Socialists and Democrats (S&D), Progressive Alliance (PA), and the Socialist International (SI).